-What is community-engaged learning (CEL)?
+What is Community-Engaged Learning (CEL)?

 • Meets student learning objectives through course content, community engagement, and critical reflection